BobSteagall/CppCon2016/code/ReadMe.txt

     class template parametrized in terms of an allocation strategy type.

  7. demo.cpp - This source file defines six test functions that perform very simple tests of the "allocator-awareness" of forward_list, list, deque, vector, unordered_map, and map.
 Each function:
 	 a. adds some elements to a container;
 	 b. prints the address of container, then iterates over and prints the elements of that container;
-	 c. swaps the primary and shadow segments in the storage model, which effiectively relocates the heap; and
+	 c. swaps the primary and shadow segments in the storage model, which effectively relocates the heap; and
 	 d. again prints the address of container, then iterates over and prints its elements.